 Clay Riddell - Tournament Chairman

 Mr. Riddell graduated from the University of Manitoba with a Bachelor of Science, Honors degree in Geology.
 In May 2004, he received an Honorary Doctor of Science degree from the University of Manitoba.
 He has been the Chairman of the Board and Chief Executive Officer of Paramount Resources Ltd., a publicly traded oil and gas company since 1974.
-He is Chief Executive Officer of MGM Energy Corp. and is Chairman of the Board of Perpetual Energy Inc. and Trilogy Energy Corp.
+He is also Chairman of the Board of Perpetual Energy Inc.

 Mr. Riddell is past President of the Canadian Society of Petroleum Geologists and past Chair of the Canadian Association of Petroleum Producers.
 He is associated with several other profit and non-profit organizations.
 He has been a resident of Calgary for many years.